8 curiosities you should know about surrealism

 Salvador Dalí, Le Repos Amoureux (The Amorous Sleep), 1974

-6. There are many surrealist women artists, such as Eileen Agar and Claude Cahun.
+6. There are many surrealist women artists, such as Eileen Agar, Claude Cahun, Carmen Calvo, Dafne Artigot, Ana Gil Rodríguez and Carmen Pastrana.

-7. The title of the 59th Venice Biennale 2022 has been inspired by a surrealist book by surrealist artist Leonora Carrington, called "The Milk of Dreams".
+7. The title of the 59th Venice Biennale 2022 was inspired by a surrealist book by surrealist artist Leonora Carrington, called "The Milk of Dreams".

-8. Dalí collaborated with Walt Disney in a short film ¨Destino¨.
+8. Salvador Dalí collaborated with Walt Disney in the cult short film called ¨Destino¨, its production originally began in 1945, 58 years before its final completion.